jimeh/yank-indent/README.md

 ## Features

-- A fire-and-forget style global mode that does the right thing most of time.
+- `yank-indent-mode` minor-mode that automatically calls `indent-region` on yanked/pasted text.
-  Can be customized if you find it enables `yank-indent-mode` when it shouldn't.
+- `global-yank-indent-mode` which is a set-it-and-forget-it style global mode that enables `yank-indent-mode` in relevant buffers, with a sensible default list of major-modes to exclude.
-- Configurable size threshold to prevent triggering indentation on very large regions which may cause performance issues in with some major-modes.
+- By default does not trigger `indent-region` if pasted text is longer than 5000 characters.
+This threshold can be can be customized with `yank-indent-threshold`.

 ## Installation